 By submitting to Poetry International, submitters agree to receive correspondence about future work and submission opportunities from PI.
 You can unsubscribe at any time.

-Dispatches are articles, reports, or essays on a wide variety of topics related to poetry, poets, and poetics.
+Dispatches are articles, reports, and essays on a wide variety of topics related to poetry, poets, and poetics.
 A Dispatch may be one poet sharing the work or a personal memory of another, such as "The Assignment," or “In Praise of Adam Zagajewski.”
 Or, it could be a report on how poetry is coming alive in the world and responding to global and local issues, such as “Poetry and Plastics.”
 Or, it could be something else entirely.
 We are excited to hear your ideas.

 Queries should include: